-- 3. A minor adjustment to required onsite parking of 25 percent or less may be approved at the discretion of the Director or the review authority for associated project entitlements if it is determined that the reduction is consistent with the certain findings; - 4.
-Major Adjustment.
-A reduction to required onsite parking of 25 percent or greater may be granted through Conditional Use Permit approval if it is determined that the reduction is consistent with certain findings; and
+1. A minor adjustment to required onsite parking of 20 percent or less may be approved at the discretion of the Director or the review authority for associated project entitlements if it is determined that the reduction is consistent with the certain findings;

+2. Major Adjustment.
+A reduction to required onsite parking greater than 20 percent may be granted through Conditional Use Permit approval if it is determined that the reduction is consistent with certain findings; and